-Ovary culture is the in-vitro technique which is carried outside on a suitable nutrient medium in an unpollinated flower to grow new haploid plants.
-The process of ovary culture refers as “Gynogenesis” as the ovary is the female reproductive part or also refers to as “Gynoecium”.
+Ovary culture is the in-vitro technique carried outside, i.e. on a suitable nutrient medium to grow new haploid plants by taking an unpollinated flower.
+The ovary culture process is called gynogenesis because an ovary is a female reproductive part called gynoecium.

-Gynogenesis was first studied by the scientist San Noem in 1976.
-For the Gynogenesis, we can select either pollinated or un-pollinated flower.
-A pollinated flower is cultured into the simple nutrient medium whereas the un-pollinated flower is cultured on the special medium added with synthetic auxins and sucrose.
+Gynogenesis was first studied by a scientist named San Noem in the year 1976.
+For the gynogenesis, we can select either pollinated or un-pollinated flower.
+A pollinated flower is cultured into the simple nutrient medium, whereas an un-pollinated flower is cultured on the special medium added with synthetic auxins and sucrose.

-Ovule: Within the ovary, there is an ovule which also refers to as “Megasporangium” as it carries megaspore or egg-cell.
-The integument surrounds the egg-cell.
-The egg cell undergoes fertilization by which a zygote is produced that later develops into a mature embryo.
+Ovule: Within the ovary, an ovule (also called megasporangium) carries megaspore or egg-cell.
+The integuments of an ovary encase the egg-cell.
+The egg cell goes through fertilization, after which a zygote forms that later develops into a mature embryo.

-The principle of gynogenesis is based on the Regeneration principle, where an ovary can regenerate into a fully differentiated plant.
-In the ovary culture, the flowers are excised from the plant either in pollinated or non-pollinated stage, and from that pistil containing ovary is removed.
-The ovary comprises of ovule which is a female reproductive part of a plant by the growth on nutrient medium and under controlled conditions.
+The principle of gynogenesis is based on the regeneration principle, in which an ovary can regenerate into a fully differentiated plant.
+In the ovary culture, the flowers are excised from the plant either in pollinated or non-pollinated stage.
+Then, the ovary is removed from the flower’s pistil.
+The ovary possesses an ovule (a female reproductive part of a flower), which can develop haploid plantlets by the growth on nutrient medium under controlled conditions.

 Gynogenesis includes the following steps:

-- First, collect the open flowers from a healthy plant, in a sterilized zip-lock bag.
+- First, collect the open flowers from a healthy plant and keep it in a sterilized zip-lock bag.

 - Wash the flowers with the distilled water.

-- Then, dip the flowers into the 5% of Teepol solution for 10 minutes.
+- Then, dip the flowers into a 5% Teepol solution for 10 minutes.

-- Wash the flowers again with the distilled water.
+- Rewash the flowers with the distilled water.

 - Bring the flowers to the laminar airflow chamber.

-- Then subject the flowers for surface-sterilization by immersing in a 5% of sodium hypochlorite solution for 5-7minutes.
-And, then wash it with the distilled water.
+- Then subject the flowers to surface-sterilization by immersing them in a 5% sodium hypochlorite solution for 5-7 minutes.
+Again wash the flowers with the distilled water.

-- To a sterile Petri-plate, transfer the surface sterilized flower and by using sharp scalpel dissect out the calyx, petal, anther filaments etc. to separate the ovary.
+- To a sterile Petri-plate, transfer the surface-sterilized flower, and by using a sharp scalpel dissect the calyx, petal, and other filaments etc. to separate the ovary.

-- Then, the ovary can culture either through induction or regeneration process.
+- Then, the ovary can be cultured either through induction or regeneration process.
 In induction, the ovaries float over the liquid medium.
-And, in regeneration culture the ovaries on the solid nutrient medium.
+In contrast, the ovaries grow on the solid nutrient medium in the regeneration process.

-- Incubate the cultures for 16hours at 25֯ C. For the regeneration of ovary, keep the culture plates in a daylight regime by using a fluorescent lamp.
-Place the culture tubes in a dark for the induction process.
+- Incubate the cultures for 16 hours at 25 degrees C. For ovary regeneration, keep the culture plates in a daylight regime by using a fluorescent lamp.
+Place the culture tubes in the dark for the induction process.

-- After 2 weeks, haploid plantlets grow either through embryogenesis or through plant regeneration from callus.
+- After 2 weeks, haploid plantlets will grow either through embryogenesis or through plant regeneration from callus.

-The frequency of haploid production is very low in Ovary culture as only 1-5% of the responding ovaries are there.
+The frequency of haploid production is very low in ovary culture as only 1-5% of the responding ovaries are there.
 This technique requires high technical skills and management.
-In some case, besides a haploid plant, some different traits may develop.
 Gynogenesis can be employed only in limited species, for example, wheat, rice, maize, sugar beet etc.